V1p3rL0rd/ansible_zabbix_monitoring/README.md

 # Ansible zabbix monitoring deplyment
-This is a very simple Ansible playbook consisting of two files will help you quickly deploy a zabbix monitoring server
+This is a very simple Ansible playbook will help you quickly deploy a zabbix monitoring server with selfsigned SSL for Apache web server

 The playbook is executed in several stages: